 - All workplaces are strongly advised to allow their employees to work from home where possible and to suspend all non-essential activities which may risk the health of employees.
 Strict conditions are in place for those working from a communal office space.

 If there was ever a time to experiment with remote working conditions - this is it.
 Many businesses will suffer loss finanically but it's better than to suffer the loss of lives.
 We will all be in the same position afterwards - this is a shared experience - and hopefully as a community we can band together to rebuild the economy and support local businesses who were impacted.
 In the meantime, business owners, please consider how you can support your employees.
 This means offering financial support to those who have lost their income due to the quarantine; offering emotional support through a healthy, open relationship and a relaxing of work pressures; offering a remote working situation to keep them as safe as possible.

-Status: Schools - Closed, Workplaces - Heavily Restricted
+Status: Schools - Closed with exception of preschool, Workplaces - Restricted

-While there is no total ban on local travel, it is strongly advised to stay at home and to isolate yourself as much as possible from contact with others in order to avoid the spread of Coronavirus.
-Symptoms can remain dormant for up to two weeks and although you might feel completely healthy, it doesn’t mean that you are not a potential carrier.
+While there is no total ban on local movement, it is strongly advised to stay at home and to isolate yourself as much as possible from contact with others in order to "avoid the spread of Coronavirus".

 - Parking Fees have been temporarily suspended around Cracow city centre in order to encourage people to use their cars rather than Public Transport.
 For the same reason, petrol prices have also been lowered at petrol stations such as ORLEN.

 - Number of passengers allowed in private transport (such as taxis) is limited.